Practical founder guide v1

 SNCIMedium and long-term financing, including creation-transfer, investment, innovation, and export financing.

-Public AidCheck aid before signing or committing spend because conditions vary by activity and project type.
+Public aidCheck aid before signing or committing spend because conditions vary by activity and project type.

-Practical WorkshopsBusiness plan, access to finance, state aid, and launch preparation can be worked through in dedicated sessions.
+Practical workshopsBusiness plan, access to finance, state aid, and launch preparation can be worked through in dedicated sessions.

-Template Set
+Template pack

 Reusable founder worksheets and checklists for idea validation, business planning, financing, premises, legal structure, mandatory registrations, and ongoing compliance.

-Founder template Adviser review before reliance Chamber creation journey
+Template pack Adviser review before reliance Chamber creation journey

-Printable set
+Printable pack

 Use these before the notary, bank, accountant, or permit file.